 If the thought of using your own chart of accounts, just gave you a mild heart attack, we also have the option to use the A2X standardised chart of accounts and mapping.
 We have an article that explain this in more detail HERE.

-Red Indicator: If the button is red it indicates that there are account codes missing from at least one line item within the settlement.
+Red Accounts indicator: If the button is red it indicates that there are account codes missing from at least one line item within the settlement.
 You will not be able to send this settlement across to your accounting software until this is corrected.

 Once all lines on the settlement have an account assigned the indicator will go blue and you can then send the journal / invoice / bill over to your accounting system.

-Blue Indicator: If the button is blue in colour all lines of the journal / invoice / bill have an account code assigned.
+Blue Accounts indicator: If the button is blue in color all lines of the journal / invoice / bill have an account code assigned.

 If you have COGS enabled this button will either be red or blue.
 It indicates whether all costs have been updated against all SKU's picked up in the settlement / Inventory close period.

 We suggest using average cost method to calculate the cost and further to this we suggest weighted average method.
-This is because if your purchase price fluctuates regularly you will have to post an adjusting journal to bring the costing back into line ( this adjustment is small).
-Using the weighted average minimises the adjustment further.
+This is because if your purchase price fluctuates regularly you will have to post an adjusting journal to bring the costing back into line (this adjustment is small).
+Using the weighted average minimizes the adjustment further.
 We have more in-depth articles on this as well if you want more information.

-Red Indicator: Please review the missing SKU's / costs and update.
+Red Costs indicator: Please review the missing SKU's / costs and update.